What is Video Streaming: System Requirements Comparison

 Ease of Use

-However, each of these applications is possible to learn within a few hours.
-Mastery will take longer, but between YouTube tutorials and dedicated forums, you’ll be able to answer just about any questions you may have.
+However, each of these applications can be learned within a few hours.
+Mastery will take longer, but between YouTube tutorials and dedicated forums, you can find answers to just about any questions you may have.

 Generally, we’ve found Wirecast, Streamlabs OBS, and OBS to be similar in their ease of use.
 Wirecast may have a slight edge. vMix is a bit more complex and may take additional learning.